thebananamanjcgaming/bnabrowser/README.md

 ## WARNING

-# Take note of that this browser WILL take about 15 - 30 seconds to load for the first time because of initilization.
+# Take note of that this browser WILL take about 30 seconds to load because of initilization but after initlization, it works like a charm!

 ## THE END